nggit/awaiter/README.md

-# asyncutor
+# awaiter

 [![codecov](https://codecov.io/gh/nggit/asyncutor/branch/main/graph/badge.svg?token=E6GK8YQ26P)](https://codecov.io/gh/nggit/asyncutor)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=nggit_asyncutor&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=nggit_asyncutor)

 Makes your blocking functions *awaitable*.

-`asyncutor.ThreadExecutor()` represents a single thread that you can use to execute blocking functions in a FIFO manner.
+`awaiter.ThreadExecutor()` represents a single thread that you can use to execute blocking functions in a FIFO manner.
 It does not use a thread pool like [asyncio.to_thread()](https://docs.python.org/3/library/asyncio-task.html#asyncio.to_thread) or [loop.run_in_executor()](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.run_in_executor), to keep it minimal and predictable.

 ## Usage